dkgohel/dkgohel/README.md

 - 💬 Ask me about anything, i would like to answer.</br>
 - 📫 How to reach me: [twitter](https://twitter.com/dkg619) , [Linkedin](https://www.linkedin.com/in/darshan-g-b3a5b2155/)</br>
 </br>
+I strongly belive we the professionals of tech industry need to learn and innovate.
+There is constant change in the technologies in the tech market where we need to update ourselves with.
+The only thing that is constant is change.
+I love trying out new technologies and update with modern tools helping our lives more easier.
+I like to play chess and cricket.